 San Bernardino Services

-FedReceiver, Inc. provides professional court-appointed receivership services in San Bernardino County.
-Our experienced team is routinely appointed by courts to manage, preserve, and recover assets in complex litigation matters.
-We specialize in delivering efficient, transparent, and court-compliant solutions that protect stakeholder interests across a range of legal scenarios, including regulatory enforcement, divorce, and judgment collection.
+FedReceiver, Inc. provides professional, court-appointed receivership and referee services throughout San Bernardino County.
+Our experienced team is routinely appointed by both California Superior Courts and U.S. District Courts to manage, preserve, and recover assets in complex litigation cases.

 -